Philadelphia Slip and Fall Lawyer

 When Ice, Sleet, or Snow is A Factor

 A large majority of slip and falls in a city are due to ice and snow, as well as broken streets or sidewalks.
 Rarely is a city responsible for clearing away snow or ice that is in front of a private residence or commercial building.
 Rather it is usually their duty to take care of snow or ice in front of public areas or on public streets and sidewalks.
-Therefore, if you slipped and fell in front of a commercial building, you would most likely have to file a lawsuit against the building owner.
+Therefore, if you slipped and fell in front of a commercial building, you would most likely have to file a lawsuit against the building owner with the help of a slip and fall lawyer in Philadelphia, PA.

 Time and Notice Deadlines